 One major question students or admission seekers often ask concerning the results obtained from these examination bodies is, “Can I combine “this” with “that”?

 Now, let’s deal with that.
-When it comes to combining O’level results, one thing you should know is that any institution that accepts two sittings for a particular course will allow you to combine your O’Level Results when seeking admission into that course (WAEC/NECO, WAEC/WAEC, NECO/NECO, WAEC/NABTEB, NECO/ NABTEB, NABTEB/NABTEB) and their GCE equivalents regardless of the difference between the years you sat for them.
+When it comes to combining O’level results, one thing you should know is that almost all institutions accept two sittings and that means you can actually combine a maximum of two O’Level results when seeking admission into that course (WAEC/NECO, WAEC/WAEC, NECO/NECO, WAEC/NABTEB, NECO/ NABTEB, NABTEB/NABTEB) and their GCE equivalents regardless of the difference between the years you sat for them.
 However, there are exceptions;

 - UI Accepts Just one sitting for Pharmacy

-- All Polytechnics, Colleges of Education etc accepts combination of results but it should not exceed two sittings
+- All Polytechnics, Colleges of Education, etc accept a combination of results but it should not exceed two sittings

 We hope this helps.
 If you have questions, you can ask using the comment box.